piexpiex/AstroCanvas/docs/Spectra.rst

 .. important::
   The fit is only for the line pixel, it should not fit the closest background.

-Later, the program will fit the line and return the fitted parameters, to obtain the spectra and the fitted line press the "Make spectra" button.
+Later, the program will fit the line and return the fitted parameters, to obtain the spectra and the fitted line press the **Make spectra** button.

 .. code-block:: console